List of Seattle Mariners managers

 There have been nine interim managers in Mariners history.
 In 1980, manager Darrell Johnson was replaced by Maury Wills.
 In 1981, manager Rene Lachemann replaced Maury Wills.
 In 1983, Lachemann was relieved by Del Crandall.
 Crandall did not last a full season either, as Chuck Cottier took over his job in 1984.
 By 1986, Cottier was replaced with a temporary manager, Marty Martinez.
 After one game, the Mariners found Dick Williams to take over the role of manager.
 He in turn was replaced by Jim Snyder in 1988.
 In 2007, manager Mike Hargrove resigned in a surprise move amidst a winning streak, citing increased difficulty in putting forth the same effort he demanded of his players.
 Hargrove was replaced with bench coach John McLaren midseason.
 A year later, in 2008, the Mariners front office decided McLaren was not performing by their standards, and was fired and replaced by interim manager Jim Riggleman.
 New general manager Jack Zduriencik hired Don Wakamatsu as skipper for the 2009 season; after finishing the season with a .525 winning percentage, the team's poor performance coupled with off-field issues led to Wakamatsu's firing on August 9, 2010.
 Daren Brown, who was the manager of the Mariners' Triple-A affiliate, the Tacoma Rainiers, managed the Mariners for the remainder of the 2010 season.
 Eric Wedge was hired to manage the team for the 2011 to 2013 seasons.
-Lloyd McClendon was hired as the Mariners' manager on November 7, 2013.
+Lloyd McClendon was hired as the Mariners' manager on November 7, 2013, till the end of the 2015 season.
+Scott Servais was hired on October 23, 2015, and lead the team to their first playoff appearance since 2001 in 2022 while also becoming the second longest tenured manager in team history from 2016 to 2024.
+The Mariners then fired Servais after a midseason collapse on August 22, 2024, and immediately hired Dan Wilson as their next manager on the same day.

 Key

-Statistics are accurate through the end of the 2019 MLB season.
+Statistics are accurate through the end of the 2023 Major League Baseball Season.